Slow-growing counterexamples to the strong Eremenko conjecture: Background

 \begin{defn} We define the \emph{Julia set} of $f$ to be $J(f) \defeq \C \setminus F(f)$. \end{defn}

-$F(f)$, $J(f)$, and (in the transcendental case) $I(f)$ are forward invariant e.g. $f(J(f)) \subset J(f)$.
+$F(f)$, $J(f)$, and (in the transcendental case) $I(f)$ are forward invariant ($f(A) \subset A$).
 The reverse inclusion may fail for instances where $f$ has excluded values.
 For example, $F(\exp(z)/10)$ contains a neighbourhood of $0$ but $0$ is an omitted value for this function.
+Informally, the Fatou set is the set of stability and the Julia set is the set of instability or the place where `chaos' occurs.